SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 Set the respond code as the specified code.
 404 is the only supported code for now.
 Parameters:
 - code(integer) The http response code

+## ~sign_postlisting_url
+Returns a signed URL for the provided URL
+Parameters:
+- blog_id(number or default) The id of the blog or default blog for the postlisting.
+- list_type(string) The type of the postlisting.
+- max_links(number) The max links in the postlisting.
+- tag_name(string) The name of a tag on which to filter results

 ## ~simple_menu
 Simple menu, uses static link structure